Jane Forth

 Jane Forth (born March 4, 1953) is an American actress, model, and make-up artist.
-She is best known for having been a Warhol superstar, starring in the films Trash (1970) and L'Amour (1972).
-She was also one of “Antonio’s Girls”, a muse of fashion illustrator Antonio Lopez.
+She is best known as one of Andy Warhol's Superstars, notably appearing in his films—Trash (1970), Women in Revolt (1971), and L'Amour (1972)—and social milieu while also working as a fashion model.
+Forth was one of "Antonio's Girls," serving as a muse to fashion illustrator Antonio Lopez, and was a visible figure in the early-1970s New York art and fashion scenes.